MaterializeInc/materialize/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: >
-  A request for a specific, new feature.
+about: A request for a specific, new feature.
 For example, "support using MySQL global transaction IDs for consistency."
+title: ''
 labels: C-feature
+assignees: ''

 ---

 <!--